-In the normal year, approximately 175 people die from extreme heat.
 Young children, the elderly, the sick, and the overweight are more likely to become victims to extreme heat.
 People living in urban areas may be at greater risk from the effects of a prolonged heat wave than people living in rural regions.
 An increased health problem can occur when stagnant atmospheric conditions trap pollutants in urban areas, thus adding contaminated air to excess hot temperatures.
-In Okinawa, the month of July averages a temperature of 90 degrees Fahrenheit with an average of 71% humidity.
-Extreme Heat is temperatures that hover 10 degrees or more above the average high temperature for the region and last for several weeks are defined as extreme heat.
+In Okinawa, the month of July averages a temperature of

+90 degrees Fahrenheit with an average of 71% humidity.
+Extreme Heat is temperatures that hover 10 degrees or more above the average high temperature for the region and last for several weeks.
 A Heat Wave is defined as prolonged periods of excessive heat often combined with excessive humidity.
-Heat Index is a number in degrees Fahrenheit that tells how hot is feels when relative humidity is added to air temperature.
+The Heat Index is a number in degrees Fahrenheit that tells how hot is feels when relative humidity is added to air temperature.
 Exposure to full sunshine can increase the heat index by 15 degrees.